Blntswrd/WolcenInsanity/README.md

 ### Savegame

-You can copy the savegame folder to "C:\Users\[Your Username]\Saved Games\Wolcen" for ease of play and debugging purposes.
+You can copy the savegame folder to "C:\Users\\[Your Username]\Saved Games\Wolcen" for ease of play and debugging purposes.
 "playerdata.json" Unlocks every endgame feature and all map difficulties, this will overwrite your existing progress, feel free to skip this if you don't want to.

 Under characters is the Test.json file of the character, after pasting it you will find it in the game to play.
 This character has very fast movement and attack speed, good area clear and very high damage to make sure every map area of every level is easily playable.
 Watch out for the Havoc Orb, it will destroy your framerate for a short while, especially on slower machines.
 This is due to the projectiles modifier on one of the weapons and the skill modifiers.

 ### Modified item quantity in normal difficulty

-The item quantity is highly increased due to the file "\Umbra\Gameplay\DifficultyMode\normal.xml".
+The item quantity is highly increased due to the file "\Wolcen\Game\Umbra\Gameplay\DifficultyMode\normal.xml".
 If you prefer less drops or it causes too many performance problems feel free to delete the file or change the value.
 (Rarity chances are unchanged)

 ### Slightly modified passive tree

-The passive tree is currently slightly modified, currently only a projectile number node is changed, if you prefer the original tree you can delete the entire "\Umbra\Skills\Passive" folder.
+The passive tree is currently slightly modified, currently only a projectile number node is changed, if you prefer the original tree you can delete the entire "\Wolcen\Game\Umbra\Skills\Passive" folder.
 The tree will likely be changed in the future to make it stronger and more exciting to play.

 ### All active skill modifiers are free (you can enable all at once)

-If you prefer to use the original, more restricted use of the modifiers, you can delete the entire "\Umbra\Skills\Trees\ActiveSkills" folder.
+If you prefer to use the original, more restricted use of the modifiers, you can delete the entire "\Wolcen\Game\Umbra\Skills\Trees\ActiveSkills" folder.

 ### Legendaries and Rares have more affixes, Magics have low socket chance

 To make items more exciting, most items have now a chance to get more affixes and magic items have a low chance for sockets.
-If you don't like this feel free to alter or delete "\Game\Umbra\Loot\PrefixSuffixParams.xml".
+If you don't like this feel free to alter or delete "\Wolcen\Game\Umbra\Loot\PrefixSuffixParams.xml".

 ---
 Feel free to contribute and modify :D

+These files are mostly modified config files of "Wolcen: Lords of Mayhem" from "WOLCEN Studio"